Newbie to Camping? Do not be Intimidated. Top Tips for How to Prepare for Your First Camping Trip (Base Camping)

 What is Base Camping?

 With Base Camping, you find a spot (somewhere in the alpine within the mountains, or not faraway from rivers, beaches - you name it), set up your camping tent, layout your sleeping bags, camping kitchen with all your camping cookware, and any other luxuries you like such as showers etc and that area stays at your camping base.
 Basically, it is like setting up your home away from your home, where you set up your permanent, temporary shelter while you are backpacking.
 This is common in national parks where you can leave all your heavy luxurious gear, and choose day hiking trails with a light day pack to explore the National Park, and then come back by end of the day back to the comfort of your camping base and supplies.

 Other types of camping (which we will be covering in other posts) will be backpacking or overnight hikes.
 With these, you bring along a backpack and your camping gear as you pass through beautiful terrains.
 True to its name, backpacking is an outdoor recreation where you carry along a backpack with all the essentials packed in one bag while you go on a hike.
 This usually involves outdoor camping and often an extended journey where one decides to embark on an expedition that involves staying outdoors with the help of tents and mats.
 With this type of camping, you get to travel and traverse across more terrain, sometimes witnessing change in landscapes flora and fauna.
 One such infamous great trail will be our Great Ocean Road Trail.

 Tips for Base Camping:

-Tip: For luxury setups such as showers, or fire places, do note that some national parks even provide hot shower facilities, and some national parks do not allow open fires to be set up.
+Tip: For luxury setups such as showers, or fire places, do note that some national parks even provide hot shower facilities.
+Meanwhile, some national parks do not allow open fires to be set up.

 Depending on different areas of the national parks, facilities may differ as well.
 While other sites come with a myriad of facilities to keep you relaxed during your accommodation, on the other hand, some are plain and simple, providing only a majestic terrain with little to no services.
 Therefore, it is best to manage your expectations to avoid being disheartened during your trip.
 To be camping in places with facilities, it is normal to expect more crowds and especially families as it is easier to tend to family needs with washing facilities etc and bookings with fees are usually required to book these places.
 Bookings usually run out fast too and you have to book early for good spots in these areas.
 Moreover, as you get your spot on these sites, anticipating the crowd, there are better options for those hikers looking for peace and relaxation.
 Given that this is customarily a favorite place among families, kids will be roaming around, and people are all over the place taking photos and doing their thing.

 You can start from here: https://parksaustralia.gov.au and scroll down to the "useful links" area with all the park's individual websites.

-The easy thing with base camps is that you don't have to select expensive extreme ultralight hiking tents and you can set up large family tents, kitchen and all your camping comforts while you get the freedom to explore the park everyday.
+The easy thing with base camps is that you do not have to select expensive extreme ultralight hiking tents and you can set up large family tents, kitchen and all your camping comforts while you get the freedom to explore the park everyday.
 You can unwind all day and be at ease, knowing that you will relax conveniently after a day of marveling at different trails and tracks

 Things to Consider When Going Base Camping

 If this is your first time going to a base camp, definitely do some research on the area and terrain first.
 Although, we cannot promise that everything will work out according to what you have planned in mind, especially if you lack experience orforget things easily.
 Even experienced hikers are likewise vulnerable to committing mistakes during their trips.
 But fret not.
 We are here to guide you on the MUST things you need to have with you as you go along your trip.
 So consider this a guide and a checklist for a smooth sailing camping.
 Moreover, we will be adding articles on locations for base camps so subscribe to keep updated!
 The main things to research and take note of is definitely:

 1. Geographical location and Temperature (Keeping Warm)